 To give you a clearer picture, try to imagine JPEG and RAW files like this.
 JPEG files are like buying a cake from the store, you receive a nice cake, iced with everything already baked into it.
-RAW files on the other hand are like getting all the ingredients for the cake laid out in front of you, but you have to bake the cake yourself.
+RAW files, on the other hand, are like getting all the ingredients for the cake laid out in front of you, but you have to bake the cake yourself.
 One option is premade and ready to go while the other is up to you to put together and add your own creative flair to.

 What is Bit Depth?

-Bit Depth is referring to the bite rate of your image.
+Bit Depth is referring to the bit rate of your image.
 Bits are found in literally any digital media you see.
-It represents the amount of possible colour hues, shades and exposures the image is capable of displaying at once.
+It represents the number of possible color hues, shades, and exposures the image is capable of displaying at once.

 All images are broken down into a red, green, and blue channel.
-Each of these channels display a wide variety of colour hues specific to that colour.
-This variety of colour between the RGB channels make up the image you see in front of you.
+Each of these channels displays a wide variety of color hues specific to that color.
+This variety of colors between the RGB channels make up the image you see in front of you.

 To keep it simple, let’s start in black and white.
-In the example above, if we have a 1-bit image, each colour channel would only be able to show 2 luminosity values per colour channel.
+In the example above, if we have a 1-bit image, each color channel would only be able to show 2 luminosity values per color channel.
 As we go up in bit depth, our tonal value doubles.

 Now let’s add some colour values into the mix.
 Below is a look at how many possible colours can be displayed in varying bit depths:

-1-Bit= RED- 2 values X GREEN- 2 values X BLUE- 2 values= 8 possible colours
+1-Bit= RED- 2 values X GREEN- 2 values X BLUE- 2 values= 8 possible colors

 Doubling our tonal value each time, now let’s look at 8 bit.

 Pretty crazy right?
-16.7 million colours can be displayed in an 8 bit image, otherwise known as a JPEG.
-Now how many colours could a RAW file display in 12-bit?
+16.7 million colors can be displayed in an 8-bit image, otherwise known as a JPEG.
+Now, how many colors could a RAW file display in 12-bit?

 12-Bit= RED- 4096 values X GREEN- 4096 values X BLUE- 4096 values= 68,719,476,736 possible colours.

-A 12-bit RAW file can capture and display up to 68.7 BILLION with a B, different colours in an image.
+A 12-bit RAW file can capture and display up to 68.7 BILLION with a B, different colors in an image.
 That sounds pretty incredible except for one thing… most modern displays only display in 8-bit.
-That means the display you are using right now could not properly display an 12-bit image in all its glory.
-Likewise our eyes would not be able to see the differences between 8, 10, 12 bit and higher.
+That means the screen you are using right now could not correctly display a 12-bit image in all its glory.
+Likewise, your eyes would not be able to see the differences between 8, 10, 12 bit, and higher.
 So is there even an advantage to a higher bit rate?

-This is where post processing comes into play.
-Although our 12-bit RAW files will inevitably be compressed and exported into an 8-bit JPEG image, that does not mean we won’t be able to utilize such a high bit rate.
+This is where post-processing comes into play.
+Although your 12-bit RAW files will inevitably be compressed and exported into an 8-bit JPEG image, that does not mean you won’t be able to utilize such a high bit rate.

-When we edit a photo in any post processing application, we change exposure values, colour hues, and more.
-As we change these values we are pushing our image capabilities further and at some point the colours and exposure values will begin to fall apart.
-This is when we start to experience something called Banding.
+When you edit a photo in any post-processing application, you change exposure values, color hues, and more.
+As you change these values, you are pushing the image capabilities further, and at some point, the colors and exposure values will begin to fall apart.
+This is when you’ll start to experience something called banding.

 What is Banding?

-Banding occurs when you push an images colour or exposure beyond its bit depth.
-These lines begin to form in the image due to the image being unable to display the necessary amount of colours and/or exposure.
+Banding occurs when you push the color or exposure of an image beyond its bit depth.
+These lines begin to form across your photo due to the image being unable to display the necessary amount of colors and/or exposure values.
 Below is an example of banding:

-By shooting in RAW we are able push our images further in post to make our images come to life.
-By shooting in JPEG we negate our ability to make significant exposure or colour adjustments without losing quality.
+By shooting in RAW, you can push our images further in post to make your pictures come to life.
+By shooting in JPEG, you negate our ability to make significant exposure or color adjustments without losing quality.

 So Should I Shoot In RAW or JPEG?

-If editing your images in programs such as Lightroom or Photoshop doesn’t seem like your cup or tea, maybe JPEG is the best option for you!
+If editing your images in programs such as Lightroom or Photoshop doesn’t seem like your cup of tea, maybe JPEG is the best option for you!